 It's been my privilege to explore and delve into the myriad creative wonders of this artistic profession for over 15 years.
 To quote Christopher Hitchens, trying to "..... keep opposing ideas alive in the same mind" is truly what inspires (and frustrates) me daily.
 Pulling all these apparently divergent realities together, and then, breathing life into the resultant amalgamation in a way that speaks true to those who behold it on canvas, is an incredibly satisfying challenge.
 In so doing, I strive to create work that envisages the eternal explorations of 'truth' - that intangible carrot that teases us forward.. and that binds us as humans, irrespective of race, religion or the confines of social norms...

-Growing up in the urban multi racial & cultural, sunny shores of Malaysia, with Anglo-Indian descent, has undoubtedly shaped my worldview and driven me to always try to represent diversity in my work as much as possible.
+Growing up with a diverse multi racial & cultural background has undoubtedly shaped my worldview and driven me to always try to represent diversity in my own work as much as possible.
 My conceptual pieces are usually developed and inspired by what lurks within the pages of my second love - books, and the inevitable influences of the unique and 'exciting' times we live in..
 I see the persistent honing of my artistic skills as integral to creating, and exploring and developing my skills in differing mediums and techniques is one of the many amazing and ever inspiring parts of the process.

 When asked to write my view on the influence of art for social change, in-concert with the huge honour of being invited to exhibit a print of one of my conceptual paintings at 'The Zeitgeist Media Festival' Gallery in Hollywood (2013), I spluttered as I always do, at the prospect of writing about (or saying) anything of such profundity with any brevity, but here were my thoughts...